 IM platforms are widely available

 - Most IM systems work over the internet.
-These include Skype, WhatsApp, Slack and Yahoo!
-Messenger and are generally free.
+These include Skype, WhatsApp and Slack are generally free.

 - Certain business software will include IM features.
 For example, your project management app might offer the ability for staff members to communicate with each other directly within the software itself.